-- Cisco Unified Computing System (UCS) C240 M4 or C240 M5 or C220 M5: Performs management and storage functions, and services.
+- Cisco Unified Computing System (UCS) C240 M4 or C240 M5 or C240 M6 or C220 M5 or C220 M6: Performs management and storage functions, and services.
 Includes dedicated Ceph (UCS 240-M4 or UCS 240-M5) distributed object store and the file system.
-Only Red Hat Ceph is supported. - Cisco UCS C220/240 M4 or M5: Performs control and compute services - HP DL 360 Gen9: Supports as a third-party compute where the control plane is Cisco UCS server. - Dell PowerEdge R740: Supports as a third-party compute with Cisco UCS server as control and ceph node (on Intel XXV710 NIC).
-Combination of M5 series servers for VIC or NIC (40G) based hyper-converged and Micropod offering. - Quanta servers: Used as an alternate for Cisco UCS servers for the cloud installation at the core and edge.
+Only Red Hat Ceph is supported. - Cisco UCS C220/240 M4 or M5 or M6: Performs control and compute services. - HP DL 360 Gen9: Supports as a third-party compute where the control plane is Cisco UCS server. - Dell PowerEdge R740: Supports as a third-party compute with Cisco UCS server as control and ceph node (on Intel XXV710 NIC). - Combination of M5 series servers for VIC or NIC (40G) based hyper-converged and Micropod offering. - Quanta servers: Used as an alternate for Cisco UCS servers for the cloud installation at the core and edge.
 Supports automated installation of the Central Ceph cluster for providing Glance image services to the edge pod. - Cisco VIM UCS based pod to act as a Central Ceph cluster for Glance image services.

-The UCS C240 and C220 servers are M4/M5 Small Form Factor (SFF) models, where the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for control/compute nodes, and boot from internal SSD for Ceph nodes.
+The UCS C240 and C220 servers are M4/M5/M6 Small Form Factor (SFF) models.
+For M4 and M5, the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for control/compute nodes, and boot from internal SSD for Ceph nodes.
+For M6, the operating systems boot from Hard Disk Drive (HDD)/Solid State Drive (SDD) for all nodes.
 Cisco supports pure Intel NIC configuration and Cisco 40G VIC with Intel NIC configuration.
+Pure Intel NIC configuration is currently not supported for M6.